 Once the doors opened to our store, very quickly, we started getting requests from the public to take their items on consignment and even donation.
 With a strong belief in giving back to the community, we implemented a charity program where 10% of the sales from any items that were in our donation inventory would be donated to local charities.
 We selected smaller local charities that had difficulties raising awareness and funds.
 To them, every dollar mattered.

 Today, Transition Squad is in a new location which is much bigger than our last so we can help more people find a good home for their belongings.
 Our charity program is now providing donations in the thousands per year.
-And our online auction platform that we use to help clients sell their belongings also helps retail clients promote their products and services while raising money for multiple charities in the community.
+And our online auction platform is being used by those who want to run their own auctions as well as charities for online fundraising auctions.

 Our vision is to expand our model of estate sales and online auctions into multiple markets throughout North America.
 Wish us luck!